 Insurance was always such a confusing aspect for me prior to having a family.

-However, at my first doctors appointment with Emmy, at just 7 weeks pregnant, I was presented with a contract for by OBGYN.
+However, at my first doctor’s appointment with Emmy, at just 7 weeks pregnant, I was presented with a contract for my OBGYN.
 It included a pay schedule and deductible amount and all sorts of numbers that really confused me.

 After MANY phone calls to my provider and 3 dozen questions texted to my mom, I finally started to understand.
 I knew what needed to be done now and after baby arrived.